decidables/decidables/libraries/detectable-math/README.md

 - Z = z-score
 - Z^-1 = inverse z-score

+#### Parameters

+- d = d′ (d-prime, sensitivity) (-Infinity, Infinity)
+- c = c (bias) (-Infinity, Infinity)
+- s = σ (variance) [0, Infinity)

+The values offered for parameters are:

+- DEFAULT = a recommended default value
+- MIN = the minimum value recommended for a UI (not necessarily the lower bound of its interval)
+- MAX = the maximum value recommended for a UI (not necessarily the upper bound of its interval)
+- STEP = a recommended step size for a UI
+- JUMP = a recommended "large" step size for a UI

 #### Methods w/implemented equations

 Many methods take an optional `s` for unequal variance.
 A different equation, marked with a * is